enzoevers/piezo2midi/Docs/PiezoInputCircuit.md

 <img src="./Images/Piezo/Scope/OpAmpVcc20VNoDiodeOnOutput.png" width=450px>

 Once that worked.
 I added a potentiometer between output of the first opamp and the input of the second opamp to control the output voltage.
 I also increased Vcc to 30V.
+For this test the Vcc of both opamps where the same.
 The two images below show different amount of rotation of the potentiometer.
 Blue is the output if the first opamp.
 Purple is the output of the second opamp.

 <img src="./Images/Piezo/Scope/OpAmpScalerVcc30Peak6V2.png" width=450px>
 <img src="./Images/Piezo/Scope/OpAmpScalerVcc30Peak2V8.png" width=450px>